A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 The evaluation for TOD systems is mainly performed using automatic approaches, namely joint goal accuracy, slot accuracy, average goal accuracy, requested slot F1, BLEU, and Entity F1.
 In the following, a brief description of each approach is provided.

 \paragraph{Joint Goal Accuracy} Joint goal accuracy (JGA), developed from Henderson et al. \cite{henderson2014word} and Zhong et al. \cite{zhong2018global} , is the most widely used evaluation approach for DST.
 The joint goal is a set of accumulated turn level goals up to a given turn in the dialogue.
 It compares the predicted dialogue states to the ground truth which includes slot values for all possible pairs.
 The output is considered as a correct prediction if and only if all the predicted values match its ground truth values at each turn.
+JGA offers a stringent evaluation of the model's capacity to capture all dialogue states, ensuring high reliability.
+However, it does not accommodate natural dialogue variations and may overlook subtle shifts in user intentions.
 JGA can be expressed as:

 \paragraph{Slot Accuracy} Slot accuracy (SA) \cite{wu2019transferable} is also a widely used automatic evaluation approach.
 Unlike joint goal accuracy, it only compares each value to the corresponding ground truth individually without seeing other turns.
+SA is a straightforward metric for evaluating individual slot predictions, but it disregards contextual information from previous turns and long-range dependencies, limiting its effectiveness in complex dialogues.
 SA can be expressed as:

 where $T$ indicates the total number of predefined slots for all the domains, $M$ denotes the number of missed slots that the model does not accurately predict among the slots included in the gold state, and $W$ represents the number of wrongly predicted slots among the slots that do not exist in the gold state.